madgustoo/BerserkerPriceTracker/README.md

 }
 ```

 [PostgreSQL installation](https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-django-application-on-ubuntu-14-04) - Highly recommended if you're new to PostgreSQL.
-This is where you'll find out about the Create Database and User commands.
+This is where you'll find out about the Create database and Create user commands.

 ## Running the spiders